ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/active-passive.rst

        automatically added to resource defaults.
 You can check your configuration to see if this is present.

-.. [#] Pacemaker's definition of optimal may not always agree with that of a
+.. [#] Pacemaker's default definition of "optimal" may not always agree with
-       human's.
+       yours.
 The order in which Pacemaker processes lists of resources and nodes creates implicit preferences in situations where the administrator has not explicitly specified them.